Golaphossain/ClientServerChatApp/Readme.txt

 Step2: After install this app user can see Device IP address in this site which is used for client user to join the chatroom.

 Contributions:
 1st member completed the Client part and 2nd member completed the Server part.
-Golap